First draft musings: what did I learn?Posted: December 10, 2015

 Although I knew writing a novel would be hard, I’m going to be honest and say I didn’t anticipate just how difficult it would really be (stupid right?!).
-Before I embarked on my writing journey, I assumed that, as long as I planned, outlined and did a little character development, my novel would just fall into place.
+Before I embarked on my writing journey, I assumed that, as long as I planned, outlined, and did a little character development, my novel would just fall into place.
 I was wrong.
 Obviously.

 Now, a year and one and a half drafts in, I am realising that my character arc is weaker than I would like, my subplots are one-dimensional and my main character is, well, boring.
-BUT, only through actually writing, growing and learning have I come to this realisation.
+BUT, only through actually writing, growing and learning, have I come to this realisation.
 Sometimes, you just need to make mistakes, to realise where you are going wrong.

-With that said, I thought I would put together a short blog post detailing some of the major things I’ve learnt, in the hopes that I and others won’t make these same mistakes (again).
+With that said, I thought I would put together a short blog post detailing some of the major things I’ve learned, in the hopes that I and others won’t make these same mistakes (again).

 1. Character development in VERY important

 Although I knew some character profiling was necessary, I became so excited and bogged down with my storyline, my setting, and my three act structure, that I cast aside arguably the most important aspect of novel writing; character development.
 Your characters are key to your novel as they are the driving force behind the plot.
 Likewise, character arc, character relationships and characterisation all deepen and add layers to your story, which, without these elements, will fall flat.
 Don’t make the same mistake I did!
 Spend hours, if not days/weeks figuring out your characters.
 Trust me, you will thank yourself later.